ludiosarchive/Minerva/docs/Overview.rst

 	-	PyOpenSSL

--	simplejson (our branch ``prime``).
-Minerva relies on a depth limit of 32 while parsing JSON.
-If an unpatched simplejson is used, Minerva will still work but the test suite will not pass (and Minerva will be vulnerable to dedicated hackers trying to segfault the server).
+-	simplejson (use our patched version with a depth limit when decoding, branch ``prime``).
+If an unpatched simplejson is used, Minerva will still work but the test suite will not pass (and Minerva will be vulnerable to hackers trying to segfault the server).

 -	zope.interface